floatinghotpot/mixin-pro/README.md

 When a new class object constructed, the constructors of the inherited base classes will be called in order.

+## obj.instanceOf(BaseClass)

+Check whether obj is an instance of BaseClass or derived class.

+## obj.Super(methodName)

+Get method with given name defined in base class, will return a function object, which can be called with call(obj, arg1, arg2, ...) or apply(obj, arguments).

+Will throw error if the method is not defined in base class.

 ## mixin(base, mixed)